Advent bazaar for the benefit of Namibia

-Now it is summer holidays in Namibia.
+Now it is summer vacation in Namibia.

 Pfedelbacher unterstützen zwei Schüler in Namibia